zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Via the Administration Zimlet
+   .. grid-item-card:: Via the Administration Console
       :columns: 6

       * Viewing the Queue

-        To view the operation queue, access the ``Notifications`` tab in the Administration Zimlet and click the ``Operation Queue`` button.
+        To view the operation queue, access the ``Notifications`` tab in the Administration Console and click the ``Operation Queue`` button.

-        .. warning:: The Administration Zimlet displays operations queued both by |backup| and Zextras Powerstore in a single view.
+        .. warning:: The Administration Console displays operations queued both by |backup| and Zextras Powerstore in a single view.
 This is just a design choice, as the two queues are completely separate, meaning that one |backup| operation